jensen/knex-notes/README.md

 ## Knex Demo

-Using sqlite we able to see the contents of our database and started to convert TinyApp to use knex instead of an object to store user and url data.

-If we were to convert all of the TinyApp routes to use SQL queries instead then they would look something like this:

 ### Database Connection

 There are a few ways that `knex` describes configuration.
 Similar to `pg` you can use a config object with the information.